-- 6. The LGA lobbied on the passage of the Childcare Act.
-The main provision of the Act is the implementation of an additional 15 hours free childcare for working parents of 3 and 4 year olds (In addition to the existing 15 hours entitlement for all parents of children this age).
+6. The LGA lobbied on the passage of the Childcare Act.
+The main provision of the Act is the implementation of an additional 15 hours free childcare for working parents of 3 and 4 year olds (in addition to the existing 15 hours entitlement).
 We successfully softened proposals in the Bill for the Secretary of State to intervene on flexibility and sufficiency.
-The LGA continues to work closely with both the Department for Education and local authorities on the design and implementation of the 30 hours entitlement. - 7.
-The LGA made a submission to the joint Work and Pensions and Education Select Committees' inquiry on 'life chances and foundation years'.
-The submission was prepared in partnership between CYP and Resources lead members.
+The LGA continues to work closely with both the Department for Education and local authorities on the design and implementation of the 30 hours entitlement.

+- 7. The CYP Board, in partnership with Resources Lead Members, prepared a submission to the joint Work and Pensions and Education Select Committees' inquiry on 'life chances and foundation years'.
 The submission made strong representation about the need to better integrate services around the needs of low income households and to better join up policy and support on employment, housing, homeless and financial advice with early years provision and family support.
-The Government reiterated its commitment to the development of a 'life chances strategy' in the recent Queen's Speech.
 The LGA will continue to bring together LGA work and evidence in this area to influence and critique the development of the strategy. - 8.
 The LGA hosted a joint conference with ADCS at Local Government House to open and build on our dialogue with the sector on the two key work areas above.